snok/django-guid/README.md

 # Django GUID Injection
-Django GUID injection spawns a local thread for each request and stores a GUID in the thread.
+Django GUID injection attach a GUID to the local thread for a request.
-The thread is accessible from anywhere within the application throughout a request, making it possible to inject the request into the logs.
+The GUID is accessible from anywhere within the application throughout a request, making it possible to inject the GUID into the logs.

 # Installation
 Will come on PyPi soon™